ptorre/crostini-lxc-cloud-containers/README.md

 ### Launch the debian based linux container in the VM

+_Google only provides packages for specific versions of Debian, so set up essential services and software using cloud-init_

 1. Save and edit `cloud-cfg.yaml`.
 You shoud change the `ssh_authorized_keys` and 'default_user.name` to what you would like to use.
 You can also add to the list of packages that will be installed during instance creation.
     - Make sure this file is accessable in termina somewhere.
     - You will pass this file as input to the `lxc launch ...` command

-1. Run `lxc launch images:debian/11/cloud penguin < .../cloud-cfg.yaml` at the termina command line
+1. Run `lxc launch images:debian/12/cloud penguin < .../cloud-cfg.yaml` at the termina command line
-   - _the first time you do this you must use the name 'penguin' so that the terminal application will detect the container_
+   - _you must use the name 'penguin' so that the terminal application will detect the container_
    - You can wait for cloud-init completion with the command `lxc exec penguin -- cloud-init status --long --wait`